 There are numerous companies that offer vinyl record cleaning solutions that are both easy to use and relatively affordable.
 We put a few of the most common ones to the test to see if their claims of providing superior cleaning ring true.

 The solution was easy to apply.
-The microfiber white cloth included with the bottle allowed us to clean a record without needing any additional materials.
-Removed a lot of grime and dirt — even stuff that our homemade concoction did not.
+An additional microfiber white cloth allowed us to clean a record without needing any additional materials.
+Near Mint removed a lot of grime and dirt — even stuff that our homemade concoction did not.
 The white cloth shows the grime you remove right away, which visually reinforces the work.
 The solution leaves a nice shine after.

 Functionally, the GrooveWasher kit is complete.
 With other solutions, you might need to purchase distilled water or a microfiber cloth to start cleaning.
 It’s convenient to have everything you need in one package.
-The display kit is aesthetically pleasing and is a nice touch.
-Definitely helpful for keeping everything in one place.
+The display kit is an aesthetically pleasing nice touch and helpful for keeping everything in one place.

-We were very impressed by the microfiber cloth w/ handle.
+We were very impressed by the microfiber cloth with the handle.
 It distributed pressure well and kept our grimy hands far away from the clean surface.
 GrooveWasher wiped away stains that looked tough nearly instantly.
 It would also last pretty long given how little is needed to clean a record.

 With the warnings on the box, we decided to use precaution in handling this solution.
-The concentrate didn’t come with distilled water, so that was another item we had to purchase to proceed, which bumps up the cost a bit.
+The concentrate didn’t come with distilled water, so that was another item we had to purchase, which bumps up the cost a bit.
 They recommend using a cake pan to soak the record.
-Since we didn’t have this in the office a tin bucket was used.
+Since we didn’t have this in the office, a tin bucket was used.

 It should last most collectors the full two-year shelf life, just a few drops should make enough solution for hundreds of records.
 For collectors who have hundreds, if not thousands, of dirty records to clean and absolute purists, TergiKleen is a great vinyl record cleaning solution.
 If we do an experiment on cleaning solutions to use with a cleaning machine, we’ll test this one again.